fantastec/documentation-style-guide/README.md

 ### Subjectivity

 Avoid unnecessary subjective descriptions of our code/product.
 Stay objective and technical.
+Also avoid using "we", "us", etc unless the documentation is something like a blog post or historical overview.

 - "providing a slick user experience" ❌
 - "an innovative architecture" ❌
+- "we've decided to use a functional pattern" ❌

 ### Third-party Software